 Have you developed agoraphobia?

 If you are naturally an introvert, lockdown may provide a legitimate excuse or the perfect alibi to stay at home.
 You might be affected more than others if you have been struggling with pre-existing anxiety disorders such as social anxiety, OCD, or a panic disorder that stems from severe anxiety.
-At times it might feel like a really hard condition to manage.
+At times, it might feel like a hard condition to manage.
 In certain situations, you might develop a mindset that prevents you from stepping outside.
 The uncertainty of ‘small talk’ with neighbours fills you with dread.
-Working through the anxiety can positively help to stop the problem from growing into full blown agoraphobia.
+Working through the anxiety can positively help to stop the problem from growing into full-blown agoraphobia.

-Agoraphobia, a similar mental health condition to social anxiety, is more an extreme discomfort of being around people.
+Agoraphobia, a similar mental health condition to social anxiety, is more of an extreme discomfort of being around people.
 Some people cannot stand being noticed, or simply the attention of being looked at can trigger anxiety.
 They are much more aware of hyper-vigilance, and so agoraphobia feels much worse in crowds.

 Causes of agoraphobia